Algiers Motel killings

-The Algiers Motel incident (also called the Algiers Motel murders) occurred in Detroit, Michigan, United States, throughout the night of July 25–26, 1967, during the racially charged 12th Street Riot.
+The Algiers Motel killings occurred in Detroit, Michigan, United States, throughout the night of July 25–26, 1967, during the racially charged 12th Street Riot.
 At the Algiers Motel, approximately 1 mi east of where the riot began, three civilians were killed and nine others abused by a riot task force composed of the Detroit Police Department, the Michigan State Police, and the Michigan Army National Guard.
 Among the casualties were three black teenage boys killed, and two white women and seven black men wounded.
 The task force was searching the area after reports were received that a gunman or group of gunmen, possibly snipers, had been seen at or near the motel.

 One death has never been explained as the body was allegedly found by responding officers.
 Two deaths have been attributed to "justifiable homicide" or "self-defense".
 Charges of felonious assault, conspiracy, murder, and conspiracy to commit civil rights abuse were filed against three officers.
 Charges of assault and conspiracy were also filed on a private security guard.
 All were found not guilty.